-I’ve talked on air and in previous True Stories about the fact that I lost my son five years ago this past August.
+I've talked on air and in previous True Stories about the fact that I lost my son eight years ago this past August.
 When it came the excruciating time to plan the service, music had to be picked.

 B.J. was like me in many ways.
 He lived his life to the fullest, wasn't afraid to take risks, and he worked hard every day.
 Most months, on the floor of Five Star Ford in Carrollton, he ended the month at the top of the sales board.
 He even broke my all-time sales record.

 For the final song of his service, I chose My Way by Frank Sinatra.
 It just seemed right for him: